hunglongtrangithub/rnn-copy-task/reports/REPORT.md

 - Standard GRU
 - Multiplicative GRU (mGRU)

 The copy task tests a model's ability to remember and reproduce a sequence after a delay, serving as an effective benchmark for assessing a network's long-term memory capabilities.
-In this experiment, we assess how well each architecture performs with increasing sequence lengths of 100, 200, 500, and 1000 tokens, and analyze the impact of multiplicative variants on long-term memory retention.
+In this experiment, I assess how well each architecture performs with increasing sequence lengths of 100, 200, 500, and 1000 tokens, and analyze the impact of multiplicative variants on long-term memory retention.

 ## 2. Implementation Details